Montenegro Travel Guide: A Road Trip Itinerary!

-Montenegro is a fantastic country to travel and in the last few years it became more and more interesting for travelers.
+Montenegro is a fantastic country to travel and especially for road trips!
+Therefore, in the last few years it became more and more interesting for travelers from all over the world.
 With an outstanding coast, picturesque old towns, stunning canyons, huge lakes and beautiful mountains, Montenegro has a lot of great stuff for travelers to explore.
 The prices are still moderate and the country is very safe.
 It’s the best to explore Montenegro by a road trip: Especially driving in Montenegro is safe, the streets are good and you are independent when you are traveling around by car.

 At the end of this Montenegro itinerary, you will find some helpful Montenegro insider tips!